hashicorp/consul-template/README.md

 {{.Key}} {{.Value}}{{end}}
 ```

-If the Consul instance had the correct structure at `service/redis` in the east-aws datacenter, the resulting template could look like:
+If the Consul instance had the correct structure at `service/redis` in the east-aws data center, the resulting template could look like:

 ```text
 minconns 2